RickCarlino/Prompt-Engineering-Guide/guides/prompts-intro.md

 Given the tips above about being detailed and improving format, it's easy to fall into the trap of wanting to be too clever about prompts and potentially creating imprecise descriptions.
 It's often better to be specific and direct.
 The analogy here is very similar to effective communication -- the more direct, the more effective the message gets across.

-For example, you might be interested in generating a list of products to buy to prepare a BBQ.
+For example, you might be interested in explaining the concept of prompt engineering.
 You might try something like:

 ```
 Explain the concept prompt engineering.
 Keep the explanation short, only a few sentences, and don't be too descriptive.